Mint Search browser hijacker removal instructions

-Mint Search is designed to promote the find.mintsearch.net address which is an address of a fake search engine.
-Also, this app adds the "Managed by your organization" feature to Google Chrome browsers.
-Since Mint Search is classified as a browser hijacker, it may be designed to collect browsing data as well.
-It is common that users download install browser hijackers unknowingly, therefore, apps of this type are categorized as potentially unwanted applications (PUAs).
-This particular app is distributed through a deceptive installer, a tool which supposed to illegally activate Adobe Photoshop.
+Mint Search is designed to promote find.mintsearch.net (the address of a fake search engine).
+This app also adds the "Managed by your organization" feature to Google Chrome browsers.
+Since Mint Search is classified as a browser hijacker, it might also be designed to collect browsing data.
+Commonly, users download install browser hijackers inadvertently and, therefore, these apps are categorized as potentially unwanted applications (PUAs).
+This particular app is distributed through a deceptive installer, a tool designed to illegally activate Adobe Photoshop.

-As a rule, browser hijackers promote fake search engines by assigning their address as an address of a homepage, new tab and default search engine.
-In other words, apps of this type promote them by forcing users to a visit certain address when they open a browser, new tab and enter search queries into URL bar.
-That is how Mint Search promotes the find.mintsearch.net address.
-Quite often users who have their browsers hijacked by such apps cannot remove address of a fake search engine from browser's settings as long as those apps are installed on them and/or computers.
-Therefore, find.mintsearch.net can be stopped from being opened on the aforementioned occasions only when Mint Search is no longer installed.
-It is worthwhile to mention that find.mintsearch.net displays results generated by Google, it redirects users to google.com.
-Find.mintsearch.net does not generate individual results and that is the main reason why it is called a fake search engine.
-Although, there is another reason to uninstall Mint Search or any other installed browser hijacker - apps of this type can be and often are designed to gather various browsing data (e.g., IP addresses, entered search queries, addresses of visited pages, geolocations) and sometimes even sensitive, more personal details.
-Their developers could misuse collected data to generate revenue by selling it to third parties (potentially cyber criminals) or in other ways.
-It means that users who have apps like Mint Search installed on a browser and/or operating system may experience problems related to browsing safety, online privacy, become victims of identity theft, and/or encounter other issues.
+Generally, browser hijackers promote fake search engines by assigning their addresses as the homepage, new tab and default search engine.
+They effectively force users to a visit specific address when they open a browser, new tab or enter search queries into the URL bar.
+This is how Mint Search promotes the find.mintsearch.net address.
+People who have browsers hijacked by such apps cannot remove the address of the fake search engine from the settings as long as the hijacking apps are installed on browsers and/or computers.
+Therefore, find.mintsearch.net can be prevented from opening on the aforementioned occasions only by removing Mint Search.
+Note that find.mintsearch.net displays results generated by Google - it simply redirects to google.com.
+I.e., mind.mintsearch.net does not generate unique results and thus classified as a fake search engine.
+Mint Search and other installed browser hijackers should be removed, since they often gather browsing data (e.g., IP addresses, entered search queries, addresses of visited pages, geolocations), and sometimes even sensitive, personal details.
+The developers misuse the data to generate revenue by selling it to third parties (potentially, cyber criminals), or in other ways.
+Therefore, users who have apps such as Mint Search installed on the browser and/or operating system might experience problems relating to browsing safety, online privacy, and they could become victims of identity theft and/or encounter other issues.

 |Browser Extension(s)||Mint Search|